 Style & Fit

 Outdoor Research has a reputation for providing good quality products at a reasonable price.
-Retailing for $200, the Outdoor Research Refuge proves to be a great deal offering great performance at a relatively low price for an insulated jacket.
+The Outdoor Research Refuge proves to be a great deal offering great performance at a relatively low price for an insulated jacket.